 SYMBOL-FUNCTION:

 Required arg O (S): NOT-A-FUNCTION

 :C O: Try evaluating #'NOT-A-FUNCTION again

-:A 1: Return to O-Plan
+1: Return to O-Plan

+2: Return to pprocess scheduler

--> :a
+-> :1

 Return to O-Plan

 NIL

+t

 form>

 '''

 By "a Lisp error" we mean that O-Plan or the Lisp system invokes the Lisp error signalling mechanism rather than, say, just printing a message.
 Unless the error is caused by an erroneous command typed into the Lisp interaction window, it is usually due to a bug in O-Plan and should be reported.